kagamiAL/selfchatbot/README.md

-# SelfChatBot
+# selfchatbot
-SelfChatBot is a LM fine tuning pipeline to fine tune HuggingFace base LMs to talk like you
+selfchatbot is a LM fine tuning pipeline to fine tune HuggingFace base LMs to talk like you

 **Disclaimer:** This project is a personal learning experience rather than